wallarm/product-documentation/docs/4.4/admin-en/configuration-guides/protecting-against-bola.md

     * (Optional) One or more **IPs** originating the requests.
 1. Select trigger reactions:

     * **Mark as BOLA**.
-Requests exceeding the threshold are marked as a BOLA attack and displayed in the **Events** section of Wallarm Console.
+Requests exceeding the threshold are marked as a BOLA attack and displayed in the **Attacks** section of Wallarm Console.
 Wallarm node does NOT block these malicious requests.
     * [**Denylist IP addresses**](../../user-guides/ip-lists/denylist.md) originating malicious requests and the blocking period.

         The Wallarm node will block both legitimate and malicious requests (including BOLA attacks) originating from the denylisted IP.